boro3/habits_project/README.md

 After all the apps are running, the front end should be accessible on `http://localhost:3000/` and on `http://localhost:8000`.
 The backend is accessible on `http://localhost:8000/api/habits`.

-On the initial commit time restricted work was uploaded so not all requirements were implemented.

-1. The front end app is realy simple in design.
-2. No TailwindCSS was used.
-3. No FileHabitRepository for keeping data on file was implemented (only In memroy reppsitory was implemented).